simula/nornet-vmimage-builder-scripts/README.md

 VMs for usage in vSphere.
 They are basically like the VirtualBox variant, with the Open VM Tools installed.

+Note: The vSphere support of the scripts is *not* tested any more!

 ## Docker

 Containers for usage in Docker.